Maylia: Acting career

-Entrepreneurship
+As restaurateur

 Fong and her husband successfully ran a chain of Chinese restaurants in Los Angeles County called Ah Fong.
 In 1949, they had saved up enough money to open their first restaurant location in Hollywood, California, on Vine Street.
 By 1971, the chain had locations in Hollywood, Anaheim, Encino, Westwood and Beverly Hills.

 In 1984, the restaurant received a favorable recommendation in the Los Angeles Times as a place for Mother's Day lunch.

 She and her husband stopped managing the chain in 1985, shortly before her husband's death in 1987.
 In 1987, only one location remained in Hollywood and was being managed by a relative.

+Personal life

+While visiting her sister in Los Angeles in 1947 Chin met her future husband, Benson Fong.
+The pair wanted to get married, but they needed a steady income, so they started a chain of restaurants called Ah Fong (亞方).